 - Power cord

-I’m so happy Klipsch has finally put out a compact wireless speaker to compete in a space which is dominated with cheap and nasty products.
+I’m so happy Klipsch has finally put out a compact wireless speaker to compete in a space that is dominated by cheap and nasty products.
 While you can expect to pay a premium for The Three, you can also expect quality features and the great Klipsch sound we know and love.
 If you want multiple inputs with Amazon Alexa, then the standard model is the way to go.
 If you prefer Google, then The Three with Google Assistant is the better option, however, you don’t get all the additional physical inputs as you do in the standard model.
 At just under $500, The Three isn’t cheap but certainly well worth the money.